Managing the Tennessee River for Multiple Benefits

 From the beginning, TVA was tasked with taming flooding on the wild Tennessee River.
 Today, TVA manages the river for multiple benefits and the highest public good.

 Unpredictable swings in the abundance—or scarcity—of rain in the Tennessee Valley makes the region prone to cycles of flooding and drought.
-TVA’s first task was to create an engineered system of dams and reservoirs to reduce flooding, provide a navigable waterway and generate hydroelectric power.
-Over time, different benefits of the river system surfaced, providing additional perks such as a clean and reliable water supply, and abundant water-based recreational opportunities.
+TVA's first task was to create an engineered system of dams and reservoirs to reduce flooding, provide a navigable waterway and generate hydroelectric power.
+Over time, different benefits of the river system surfaced, providing additional perks such as a clean and reliable water supply and abundant water-based recreational opportunities.

-TVA constantly adjusts management of its water system to those varying conditions to make sure it continues to efficiently provide all its life-supporting benefits, which are:
+TVA constantly adjusts the management of its water system to those varying conditions to make sure it continues to efficiently provide all its life-supporting benefits, which are:

 Flood Damage Reduction